munsi8546-dot/browser-automation-worker/README.md

 - **Basic typography only** — headings, body text, bullet points, page numbers.
+No tables, columns, or custom fonts out of the box; PDFKit supports all of these if a specific product type needs richer layout later. assets) or an upstream image-generation step feeding this worker a URL/binary.
+- **Basic typography only** — headings, body text, bullet points, page numbers.
 No tables, columns, or custom fonts out of the box; PDFKit supports all of these if a specific product type needs richer layout later.